 - Postponement of insurance premiums without penalty.
 The State should allow the business people to pay the social security and healthcare insurance premiums 3 months later at minimum and that without any sanctions or default interests.
 This demand concerns the insurance premiums paid by the business people “for themselves”.

-- Total remission of social security premiums paid by employers themselves and that for the month of March (for now).
+- Total or at least partial remission of social security premiums paid by employers themselves and that for the months of the emergency state duration.
 This demand concerns the business people who had to close their establishments as a consequence to the Government Resolution, it does not concern the premiums deduced from the employees’ wages.

-- Total remission of VAT for the month of March (for now).
+- Total remission of VAT for the months of the emergency state duration.
 This demand concerns the business people who had to close their establishments as a consequence to the Government Resolution.

 - Sped up return of excessive VAT deduction.
 Important mainly for exporters when considering cash flow.

-- An allowance to self-employed and eventually also to managing directors and statutory representatives of companies for the duration of special precautions causing the closing of chosen establishments.
+- Expanding the compensation bonus.
+The “Five-and-twenty” for the self-employed is supposed to be paid out also to the people working on the basis of the agreement to perform work (DPČ) and that at least for the emergency precautions duration causing establishments’ closure.
 Should serve as a complement of the approved mechanism of the employees’ wage compensations and the reimbursement of those compensations paid by the employers.